peerlibrary/peerlibrary/README.md

 * check [our ideas for possible features](https://github.com/peerlibrary/peerlibrary/wiki/Features);
-  this list is really just brainstorming and we have not yet decided which features we really want and when, but it is a good start to get you thinking about possible ways to contribute, especially if there is some features you would really like to have;
+  this list is really just brainstorming and we have not yet decided which features we really want and when, but it is a good start to get you thinking about possible ways to contribute, especially if there is some feature you would really like to have;
   feel free to add additional ideas
-* if you have your favorite open access journal or repository not yet integrated into PeerLibrary, add support for it
+* if you have your favorite open access journal or repository not yet integrated into PeerLibrary, add support for it; this goes especially for possible non-English open access journals or repositories we might not even know about
+* advocate at your local university to open its publications to be able to integrate into PeerLibrary

 In particular, we are currently searching for help with:
 * natural language parsing of search queries (we want search to be similar to Facebook Graph Search)